 * If your booking coincides with unsuitable conditions we will offer an alternative date or a refund if re-booking is not possible.

 This course is aimed at experienced summer hillwalkers who want to venture into the mountains in winter.
 We aim to help you develop confidence and good judgment, as well as the practical skills required to move safely and efficiently using crampons and a walking or mountaineering axe.

 Our Advanced Winter Mountaineering course is geared towards confident summer and winter hillwalkers and scramblers.
 If you are looking to develop your existing mountaineering skills and take on bigger and more challenging objectives then this course is for you.

 Some previous summer hill walking experience is essential.
 Our Winter Mountaineering courses are geared towards adventurous hill walkers and scramblers.
 However, we strive to offer flexible, tailored instruction specific to your goals.

 Both of our Winter Mountaineering courses work well on a 1:1 or 1:2 basis (instructor to participant), although up to 4 people can participate.
 Both can be booked from one to three days in duration.

-*Our pricing structure is based on a 1:1 ratio, with an additional fee of £20 per person for any extra participants: £180 for one day, £170 per day for two days, or £160 per day for three days.
+*Our pricing structure is based on a 1:1 ratio, with an additional fee of £20 per day for all extra participants: £180 for one day, £170 per day for two days, or £160 per day for three days.
 For more details, please see our pricing structure.

 Use the enquiry form on this page and we’ll get back to you with all of the details.
 We require a 30% deposit to secure bookings.
 If you would like any more information or have a specific question, please send us a message and we’ll be in touch.